Typhoon Hagibis highlights need for multilingual emergency alerts in Japan | The Japan Times

 Some municipalities hit by major disasters in the past have since offered multilingual services and say translating emergency emails in advance will enable even small districts to be prepared.

-Hyogo Prefecture, which was devastated by the Great Hanshin Earthquake in 1995, provides information on evacuation and weather in 12 languages to those who register for its email service, and started offering this in a smartphone app from May.
+Hyogo Prefecture, which was devastated by the Great Hanshin Earthquake in 1995, provides information on evacuation and weather in 12 languages to those who register for its email service, and started offering such information through a smartphone app from May.

 An external organization in Kumamoto, which was hit by two major earthquakes in 2016, started offering multilingual disaster emails in June, while Okayama launched a similar service in September, after it was swamped by torrential rain last year.